Using Aggregate Functions

 Combine DISTINCT with aggregates to work with unique values only.

--- Count unique students enrolled in Spring 2025
+-- Count unique customers who placed orders in March 2025

 Be careful with DISTINCT in aggregates.
 AVG(DISTINCT price) gives a very different result from AVG(price) - it averages only unique prices rather than all prices.